6C vs 1C Earthquake Soil Structure Interaction (ESSI) for Nuclear Power Plants (NPPs)

 On the other hand, Figures below shows resulting accelerations and displacements at top corner of auxiliary building.

 There are couple of remarks that are worth making

 In conclusion, response of an NPP will be quite different when realistic 6C motions are used, as opposed to a case when 1C, simplified motions are used.

-All presented results were developed using Real-ESSI Simulator .
+All presented examples and results were developed using Real-ESSI Simulator .

 For more information, please contact Boris Jeremić